 Farm business tenancy agreement

-A lease that creates a farm business tenancy under the Agricultural Tenancies Act 1995.
-Suitable for terms between 6 months and 60 years.
-There is strong protection for the landlord with 62 tenant's covenants, but the tenant is treated fairly.
+This is a lease that creates a farm business tenancy (FBT) under the Agricultural Tenancies Act 1995.
+It is suitable for terms from 6 months to 60 years.
+The landlord can be given strong legal protection using the 62 possible tenant's covenants included.
+However, the terms of the agreement also treat the tenant fairly.

 - Solicitor approved